HAPPY EASTER – “HE IS RISEN!”

 Bishop John will be celebrating the 11am Mass online each Sunday at Salford Cathedral.
 Just click here, alternatively if you wish to visit another Church for livestream of Masses click here for a schedule of what’s on where each day.

-This week’s Lord’s Day at Home sheet (21/2/21) can be found using this link
+The Lord’s Day at Home sheets for 11 April can be found here

 EWTN – Catholic TV